SnipeXandrej/zephyrus-g15-tweaks/README.md

 * Reboot, ?????, Profit

-To check if it worked, run `cat /sys/class/drm/card0/device/power_state` in terminal and it should show D3cold, that means it's off, and should turn on (showing D0) when you run `nvidia-smi` or `nvtop`
+To check if it worked, run `cat /sys/class/drm/card{0,1}/device/power_state` in terminal and it should show D3cold, that means it's off, and should turn on (showing D0) when you run `nvidia-smi` or `nvtop`

 To check power draw, run `cat /sys/class/power_supply/BAT0/power_now` in terminal.

 **Beware that after each update of the NVIDIA package you will have to repeat steps 3 and 4!**

 # CPU/iGPU Tweaks
-**Required package is ryzenadj**
+**Required packages are: ryzenadj, kscreen (on KDE Plasma Wayland)**

 I have made a simple script where you can adjust all sorts of values that will change depending on what power profile you will use (Power Save / Balanced / Performance).
 For example you can choose the maximum power draw of the CPU, enable or disable cpu boost clocks and much more.

-To "install" this script you have to put it in the root directory (so the path will be like so: `/power-profiles.sh`).
+To "install" this script you have to put the bash script `power-profiles` into `/usr/local/bin/`.
 To have the script started at boot you have to create a systemd service, one way is to copy the `power-profiles.service` file to `/etc/systemd/system/`, then type `sudo systemctl daemon-reload` and `sudo systemctl enable power-profiles --now` in your terminal to enable/start the service.
+For the Refresh Rate changing stuff, you need to copy the systemd services found in `config/systemd/user/{60hz.service,120hz.service}` to your `.config/systemd/user/` directory located in your home directory.

 **Miscellaneous tweaks**

 Increasing the shared VRAM for the AMD APU from the default 3GB to 4GB (or more if you want).
-To increase VRAM you need to add `amdgpu.gttsize=4096` in the kernel cmdline.
+To increase VRAM you need to add amdgpu.gttsize=4096 in the kernel cmdline.
 (Size is in MEGABYTES, so 4096 equals to 4GB)

-(Ignore this comment :))